openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 ## Renaming a Media Asset

-Set the **FileAsset.displayName** attribute to modify the file name (including the file name extension) displayed.

-After the modification, use [FileAsset.commitModify](../reference/apis/js-apis-photoAccessHelper.md#commitmodify) to update the modification to the database.
+Set the **PhotoAsset.displayName** attribute to modify the file name (including the file name extension) displayed, and call [PhotoAsset.commitModify](../reference/apis/js-apis-photoAccessHelper.md#commitmodify-1) to update the modification to the database.

 Before renaming a file, use [FetchResult](../reference/apis/js-apis-photoAccessHelper.md#fetchresult) to obtain the file.